captainrobbo/wikijstest/manuals/cms/timingintegration.md

 *Competitor List - Seeded*
 ![Click Edit](/uploads/track-results/click-edit.png "Click Edit")

-Once you have a list of athletes showing in the event click the *Edit* button at the top, which is highlighted above.
+Once you have a list of athletes showing in the event, you can click *Edit* or *By Lane*. *By Lane* is often used for track races, from 60m up to 400m where they are lane based.
+It is easy to edit results if they are given to you in lane order.
+The other option of *Edit* gives you the option to input results in finishing order.
+In this example we have clicked *Edit* (ironically with a 100m race).
 This will give you the following screen.

 *Editing Screen*
 ![Edit Screen](/uploads/track-results/edit-screen.png "Edit Screen")